weleoka/Lab2/host/Create_Test_Environment.md

 However, you will install Bugzilla but not configure or use it.

 The instructions will ask you to do something.
-Try to do things without reading the details hints.
+Try to do things without reading the detailed hints.
 I.E., only use the details hints when you get stuck.
 If anything does not work properly, please send Todd an email.
+If this is still too hard for you, ask Todd to create a video tutorial of this Lab 2.

 Optional Advanced Activities: Perform more advanced configuration for the mySql Web, VPN, DNS, and/or the Bugzilla servers